top of page

 Circle Time area

-At the start of each session, we do our daily warm-up with 'good morning beans', followed by singing and signing our 'hello' song, and finished with discussing the day of the week, weather and choosing our 'handy helpers' for snack.
+At the start of each session, we come together for circle time.
+We do our daily warm-up, followed by singing and signing our 'hello' song, and finish with discussing the day of the week, weather and choosing our 'handy helpers' for snack.

 This area provides children with the opportunity to explore a home environment and act out their experiences with other children.
-Children have access to many props and real-life, authentic resources to extend their learning and process their thinking.
+Children have access to many props and real-life resources to extend their learning and process their thinking.

 You can find more information on the importance of role-play here.

 This area allows children to control their own learning and extend their play day after day.
-We have a large selection of favourite small-world toys e.g., animals, dinosaurs, cars, trains etc., along with natural and other loose-parts e.g., pine cones, wooden blocks, artificial grass.
+We have a large selection of favourite small-world toys e.g., animals, dinosaurs, cars, trains etc., along with natural and other loose-parts.

 Not sure why we provide loose parts?
 It is part of our pedagogy to encourage children to self-regulate and lead their own learning using open-ended resources rather than simple toys.
 Information on loose part play and how you can easily implement it at home can be found here.

-Children are able to explore their bodies on our indoor climbing A-frame, gym mats, play tunnel and bouncy toys.
+Children are able to explore movement on our indoor gym mats, play tunnel and bouncy toys.
 This area supports the development of gross-motor skills, balance, and coordination.

-In line with our curriculum goals, children are encouraged to remove their shoes, and are supported to put them on through adult scaffolding to promote independence.
+In line with our curriculum goals, children are encouraged to remove and put on their shoes independently.

 Snack area

-The children take it in turns to self-serve their snack using tongs or spoons to develop their fine-motor skills and concept of sharing with others- we need to ensure we save some for our friends!
-They are supported to pour themselves a drink of water or milk and sit alongside a few friends and an adult where conversation and manners are encouraged.
+The children take it in turns to self-serve their snack and are supported to pour themselves a drink of water or milk.
+They sit alongside a few friends and an adult where conversation and manners are encouraged.

 Eating Watermelon